BlivionAB/Hope/notes/CommonSubExpressionElimination.md

   * Check if expression can be substituted with temp variables.
     * Mark each temp variable as used
   * Assign temporary variables to all possible expression an expression can hold.
-* Clean up unused temporary variables.
+* Clean up unused temporary variables from bottom up.

 Please note that variable aliases will be removed: